 Collaboration between sales and Marketing yields great results.
 A study conducted by Aberdeen Group on sales effectiveness with more than 200 executives from the executive, sales, marketing, and IT management functions found that companies that had strong collaboration between these two functions achieve higher sales effectiveness.

 What it means for you:

-We’ve talked before about how the traditional salesperson’s role is on the decline with ““1 million US B2B salespeople projected to lose their jobs to self-service E-Commerce by the year 2020”.
-Will automation and Marketing-Sales convergence force salespeople to switch profession?
+We’ve talked before about how the traditional salesperson’s role is on the decline with “1 million US B2B salespeople projected to lose their jobs to self-service E-Commerce by the year 2020”.
+Will automation and Marketing-Sales convergence force salespeople to switch professions?
 Not yet.

 Specialization will help salespeople focus on leads and customers who require different sales approaches.
 It will also match outbound sales reps, for example, with outbound marketers to foster improved collaboration and even access to customer input.